WSOP-Style 2025

 This series is not even remotely affiliated with the World Series of Poker.

-Many tournaments allow one or more re-entries.
+Many tournaments allowed one or more re-entries.

-All are welcome
+All were welcome

 Round Duration

-All levels will be five minutes long.
+All levels were five minutes long.

 Leaderboard

-There will be a "WSOPS 2025 Leaderboard" entry in the Leaderboard menu available in the lobby.
-By default, only players with a net Fun Money win show up on leaderboards, but if you've played and have a net loss, you can see your entry by having the shift key held down when you select an entry from the Leaderboard menu.
+There is a “WSOPS 2025 Leaderboard” entry in the Leaderboard menu available in the lobby.
+By default, only players with a net Fun Money win show up on leaderboards, but if you’ve played and have a net loss, you can see your entry by having the shift key held down when you select an entry from the Leaderboard menu.

 The Tournaments

-column is a link to the actual WSOP structure sheet for comparison purposes.
-The link in the Event
+The link in the W# column is a link to the actual WSOP structure sheet for comparison purposes.
+The link in the Event column is a link to the

 Mb2 structure sheet and will be definitive.